Public ‘suspicion’ of Irish banks remains as staff see improvements

 Minister for Finance Paschal Donohoe.

-The Irish public has lower trust in its banking system than consumers globally have of financial firms, despite bank workers in the State having seen improvements in the culture of their organisations in recent years, according to the findings of two surveys.
+The Irish public has lower trust in its banking system than consumers globally have of financial firms, according to a new survey.
+The findings come as a separate study shows bank workers in the State having seen improvements in the culture of their organisations in recent years.

 The Irish Banking Culture Board (IBCB) said on Monday that the Irish banking sector received a net score of minus 28 in a public survey carried out earlier this year by consultancy firm Edelman.